 What Do I Mail When Disputing My Credit Report?

 Equifax and TransUnion provide a credit report dispute form you should use, in addition to your dispute letter, when disputing with their agency.
-The Equifax dispute form can be found here, and the TransUnion dispute form can be found here.

 Send a brief, clear, and to-the-point dispute letter to each of the three credit reporting agencies.
 If the letter is longer than one page, it is too long.
-Here is a link to a sample dispute letter prepared by the Federal Trade Commission (FTC).

 You should also send copies of documents supporting your dispute.
 Make sure you keep a copy of the supporting document for yourself, as you will not receive your evidence back from the credit reporting agency.
 Evidence you should submit would be, for example, a copy of the inaccurate listing on the credit report that you are disputing (circling the inaccurate item), copies of your bankruptcy discharge, and copies of your proof of payment and credit card statements demonstrating that you made payments on the account in a timely fashion.